About the IEATA

-Renée McGurry is presently working as a Treaty Education Support Teacher for the Treaty Relations Commission of Manitoba.
+Renée McGurry is presently working as a Consultant for the Treaty Relations Commission of Manitoba.
 She recently retired from St. James-Assiniboia School Division in Winnipeg.
-In her 35 years as an educator, she has worked in classrooms ranging from grades 4-9, with the last eight years as the team leader in Indigenous education for the division.
+In her 35 years as an educator, she has taught in early and middle Years classrooms, with the last eight years as the team leader in Indigenous education for the division.
 Through professional development, Renée has provided division staff with the knowledge, support and resources to weave Indigenous perspectives into classroom and school-wide programming.
 She has been recognized by Manitoba Education as one of their Aboriginal educators of the month and has been the recipient of the Trailblazer and Leadership award from the Aboriginal Circle of Educators.
-Renée is presently the conference chair for the Aboriginal Circle of Educators and has worked A.C.E. in various roles over the past several years.
+Renée is presently the conference chair for the Aboriginal Circle of Educators and has worked with A.C.E. in various roles over the past several years.
 As a former colleague stated, “Renée McGurry has been guiding the journey of many, who collectively will have a profound effect on Indigenous youth and educators for years to come.”

 Kate T. Donohue is an adventuresome soul who has traveled to almost all the continents following the muse of her passion for culture , the arts, expressive arts and healing.
 She has created seminars in Ghana and India that explore the roots of healing through delving into the indigenous arts of these two cultures, the roots of expressive arts therapy.
 The first healers were artists who understood the psyche, community and healing as well as the power of the arts.
 She is involved in visual arts and dance, having spent 25 years studying indigenous and ethnic dance forms, in particular West African and Afro-Cuban Dance.
 Her visual arts work in painting and drawing explores the sacred feminine.
 A born actor, she has background in drama and poetics, and a great appreciation for music.
 Kate’s involvement in art, healing and culture has made her own life richer, by allowing her to map and understand my own inner terrain.